 Published and accepted papers

 Distributing Pollution Rights in Cap-and-Trade Programs: Are Outcomes Independent of Allocation? (with Jeffrey Perloff).
-Accepted at the Review of Economics and Statistics.
+Review of Economics and Statistics.
+December 2013, 95(5).

 What Do Emissions Markets Deliver and to Whom?
 Evidence from Southern California’s NOx Trading Program (with Stephen Holland and Erin Mansur).
 American Economic Review, 2012, 10(2).